wuciawe/wuciawe.github.io/_posts/2017-02-09-softmax-regression-revisit.md

 When the total class number \\(m\\) is large, that step will be computational heavy, as it requires
 \\(|n \times m|\\) multiplications involving all the parameters in the model.

-The hierarchical softmax is much cheaper in model training phrase with respect to the original softmax with large \\(m\\).
+The hierarchical softmax is much cheaper in model training phase with respect to the original softmax with large \\(m\\).

 Suppose we use a balanced binary tree to construct the hierarchical softmax, where every leaf \\(i\\) represents